cdapio/cdap/cdap-docs/developers-manual/source/data-exploration/custom-datasets.rst

                     .build());

 Failure to set the schema property will result in errors when enabling exploration on the dataset.
-The dataset will still be created, but it will not be explorable until the schema property is set correctly and another call to enable exploration on the dataset is made.
+The dataset will still be created, but it will not be explorable until the schema property is set correctly through the RESTful API.
 In addition, it is up to the user to ensure that the schema set in the dataset properties matches the schema of records returned by the dataset.
 Schema mismatches will result in runtime errors.

 The CDAP ``Table`` and ``ObjectMappedTable`` datasets implement ``RecordScannable`` in this way and can be used as references.